 Testosterone synthesis in the adrenal gland

 The adrenal gland produces androstenedione in response to adrenocorticotropic hormone (ACTH), which is secreted by the pituitary gland.
-Androstenedione plays a role in male and female adrenarche, the first stage of puberty where axillary and pubic hair begin to grow.
-This hormone may also play a role in polycystic ovarian syndrome – a common condition in women that is characterized by insulin insensitivity, high androgens and fertility issues.
+Androstenedione plays a role in male and female adrenarche, the first stage of puberty where axillary and pubic hair begins to grow.
+This hormone may also play a role in polycystic ovarian syndrome – a common condition in women that is characterized by insulin insensitivity, high androgens, and fertility issues.

 Blood Transport of Testosterone

 Since lipid-soluble molecules are able to cross the plasma membrane bilayer, testosterone is passively transported out of the Leydig cells into the small vessels of the testes.
 The lymphatic system is a secondary mode of transportation.